 |Plantae||Plants, cells have cell wall, most produce their own food by photosynthesis.||Mosses, ferns, flowering plants, trees|

 |Protoctista||This catagory is the miscellaneous kingdom for species that can't be put in the others.
 One important thing is that Protostista are all eukaryotes.||Algae, amoeba, and malarial parasites.|

 Defining a species is difficult: but one of the most common is: a population of similar individuals that can mate and produce fertile offspring (ie. they can themselves reproduce).
 For example, a horse and donkey can mate and produce offspring: the mule, but mules are sterile.

-New species are a result of isolation.
+New species are a result of isolation and natural selection.
 There are various types of isolation but in general it is when part of the population becomes seperated so that they can no longer breed.

 New species evolve when members of a species become isolated.
-During this isolation, natural selection might occur so that allele and phenotype frequency change, and eventually differences become so great that a seperate species is formed.
+During this isolation, natural selection occurs so that allele and phenotype frequency change, and eventually differences become so great that a seperate species is formed.